schacon/gitbook/text/02_Git_Object_Db_Basics/1_Trees_and_Blobs.markdown

 [fig:object-blob]

 You can use linkgit:git-show[1] to examine the contents of any blob.
-Assuming we have a SHA for a blob, we can examine its contents like this:
+Assuming we have the SHA for a blob, we can examine its contents like this:

     $ git show 6ff87c4664